UBC-MOAD/ccar-modeling-docs/code-notes/TRC/Tracer_define.rst

 | :kbd:`trcnxt.F90`        | :kbd:`TOP_SRC` | Boundary conditions              |
 +--------------------------+----------------+----------------------------------+

-An ideal way to edit these files is copying them to :kbd:`MY_SRC` and without changing things in the original scripts.
+An ideal way to edit these files is copying them to :kbd:`MY_SRC` and without changing things in the original folder.

-Here some examples are provided, but the real editing depends on the modelling goal.
+Here some examples are provided, but the real editing depends on the type of tracer.
+The OPA Tracer Mannuel explained that :kbd:`MY_TRC` is designed for "passive tracers".

 :file:`par_my_trc.F90`::